Where to Stay in Medellin: 8 Best Areas & Neighborhoods

 Want to spend your days shopping?
 No problem, there are dozens of shopping centres in the area.
 More interested in culture and sightseeing?
 Head to one of the various museums or hop on the metro for a just a few minutes to nearby Centro and the numerous attractions across the city.

 El Poblado offers the widest range of accommodation in the city.
 Whether your budget is generous or stricter, you can definitely find something to suit it in El Poblado.

 El Poblado is the undisputed centre for nightlife in Medellin.
 The area around Lleres Park and Parque El Poblado is densely populated with bars and clubs that keep the streets busy until the early hours of the morning.

 If you want to stay as close as possible to the action and shorten your journey home at the end of the night, there are tons of hotels in the area to choose from.
-The Celestino Boutique Hotel is a ‘fabulous’ hotel, right in the middle of the top nightlife district in Medellin.
+The boutique hotel The Celestino Boutique Hotel is a ‘fabulous’ hotel, right in the middle of the top nightlife district in Medellin.
 The beautiful rooms and luxurious common areas are the perfect surroundings to recover from your wild nights out.
 It offers free WiFi, private bathroom fitted with a shower and free toiletries.

 When Is The Best Time To Visit Medellin?

 Medellin has a consistently warm climate year-round, with average daily temperatures barely changing through the seasons.
 If your main concern is making sure you can bask in the warm weather, you can visit whenever you like.
 Of course, the caveat is that, if you were hoping to visit during a season where you can wander the streets without working up a sweat, you are out of luck as far as cooler months.